 Hondo (1953): 3D Western ‘introduced’ future Oscar winner Geraldine Page

-Mostly directed by John Farrow* (John Ford handled a couple of brief scenes) from a screenplay by James Edward Grant – adapting Louis L’Amour’s short story “The Gift of Cochise” – the 3D Warnercolor Western Hondo stars John Wayne (replacing original choice Glenn Ford) as the titular U.S. Army scout who, having lost his horse, arrives at the place of a homesteader (Geraldine Page†) whose husband had fled from an Apache attack.
+Mostly directed by John Farrow* (John Ford handled a couple of brief scenes) from a screenplay by James Edward Grant – adapting Louis L’Amour’s short story “The Gift of Cochise” – the 3D Warnercolor Western Hondo stars John Wayne (replacing original choice Glenn Ford) as the titular U.S. Army scout who, having lost his horse, arrives at the farm of a homesteader (Geraldine Page†) who had been abandoned by her husband.